-Published by Law Business Research Ltd 87 Lancaster Road London, W11 1QQ, UK Tel: +44 20 3708 4199 Fax: +44 20 7229 6910
+Published by Law Business Research Ltd 87 Lancaster Road London, W11 1QQ, UK Tel: +44 20 3780 4147 Fax: +44 20 7229 6910

-© Law Business Research Ltd 2017 No photocopying without a CLA licence.
-First published 2013 Fifth edition ISSN 2052-4072 The information provided in this publication is general and may not apply in a specific situation.
+© Law Business Research Ltd 2018 No photocopying without a CLA licence.
+First published 2013 Sixth edition ISBN 978-1-912377-45-9 general and may not apply in a specific situation.
 Legal advice should always be sought before taking any legal action based on the information provided.
 This information is not intended to create, nor does receipt of it constitute, a lawyer-client relationship.
 The publishers and authors accept no responsibility for any acts or omissions contained herein.
-The information provided was verified between March and April 2017.
+The information provided was verified between March and April 2018.
 Be advised that this is a developing area.